Possible evidence for a pair-instability supernova nature of ultra-early JWST sources: PISN light curves

 \section{PISN light curves}

 As a first step, we check whether theoretical PISN light curves can explain the observed brightness and time-variability of \textit{Capotauro}.
-To this aim we use the data in the Garching Core-Collapse Supernova Archive\footnote{https://wwwmpa.mpa-garching.mpg.de/ccsnarchive/} which contains a wavelength-dependent PISN light curve collection.
+To this aim we use the data in the Garching Core-Collapse Supernova Archive\footnote{\url{https://wwwmpa.mpa-garching.mpg.de/ccsnarchive/}} which contains a wavelength-dependent PISN light curve collection.
 These light curves (S. Kozyreva, private comm.) have been computed using the hydrodynamics radiative-transfer code STELLA \citep[][]{Blinnikov98}.
 We note that the observed light curves are time-dilated by a factor $(1+z)$ if the explosion occurs at redshift $z$.

 The study is based on stellar models, presented in \citet[][]{Heger02}, describing the explosive nucleosynthesis of helium cores in the mass range $M_{\rm He} = 65-130\ M_\odot$, corresponding to zero-age main-sequence star masses $M_{\rm ZAMS} = (24/13) M_{\rm He} + 20$ (all masses in solar units).
 Thus, models span the entire PISN range of $130-260\ M_\odot$, and are classified according to $M_{\rm He}$ as HeX, with X in the range $65-130$.
 The $\rm ^{56}Ni$ mass powering the luminosity of the PISN increases from $0.03 M_\odot \to 40 M_\odot$ in the above stellar mass range.
-The peak bolometric luminosity of the most massive model, He$130$, whose explosion energy is $8.67\times 10^{52}\ \rm erg$, exceeds $10^{44}\ \rm erg\ s^{-1}$.
+The peak bolometric luminosity of the most massive model, He$130$, whose explosion energy is $8.67\times 10^{52}\ \rm erg\ s^{-1}$, exceeds $10^{44}\ \rm erg\ s^{-1}$.
 The peak is reached $\approx 100$ days after explosion by essentially all models, but the peak luminosity decreases for smaller values of the core mass.

-In addition to the fiducial HeX models, in which stars have lost their hydrogen envelopes to mass loss or binary mass exchange just prior to exploding, we have also experimented with \quotes{hydrogenic} models in which the star still retains its H-envelope.
+In addition to the fiducial HeX models, in which stars have lost their hydrogen envelopes to mass loss or binary mass exchange just prior to exploding, we have also experimented with ``hydrogenic'' models in which the star still retains its H-envelope.
 These are presented for metal-free and $Z=10^{-4} Z_\odot$ in \citet[][]{Kasen11}.
 The primary difference between the zero-metallicity pre-PISN stars and those with a metallicity of $Z=10^{-4} Z_\odot$ solar is that the former end their lives as compact blue supergiants, whereas the latter evolve into red supergiants.

 Finally, we also considered two other progenitor models from \citet[][]{Kozyreva14}, i.e. a $150\ M_\odot$ (named 150M) red supergiant, and a $250\ M_\odot$ (250M) yellow supergiant at a metallicity of $Z = 0.001$.
 These models also follow the initial break-out of the shock from the envelope; they are considered to be fair analogues of candidate low-redshift PISNe.